 One weakness of the classic data warehouse approach is its lack of flexibility when it comes to building new data models or adapting existing data models to changing business processes.
 Without corresponding self-service options for the business department, these tasks lie exclusively with IT, which thus often becomes a bottleneck and takes a very long time to process.
 In many cases, this constellation leads to the business departments setting up their own shadow IT in order to model, as it were, bypassing IT.

-White paper “The road to SAP Datasphere – recommended action for SAP BW customers”
+White paper “The move to SAP Datasphere – recommended action for SAP BW customers”

 Complex IT landscapes in companies